 Afternoon Tea at The Savoy

-Created by The Savoy’s Executive Pastry Chef, Daniel Pearse and his team, The Savoy’s Afternoon Tea menu starts at £65 per person and offers the traditional Afternoon and High Tea favourites, including a range of JING teas served with finger sandwiches, homemade scones with clotted cream and jam – all served on tiered cake stands.
-Pearse’s menu also offers a range of delicate and imaginative pastries and signature cakes that are hand crafted each morning and are as delicious as they are beautiful.
-A glass of Louis Roederer Brut Premier or Deutz Rosé can be added to make your experience extra special.
+Created by The Savoy’s Executive Pastry Chef, Daniel Pearse, and his team, The Savoy’s Afternoon Tea offers the traditional Afternoon and High Tea favourites.
+An extensive range of over 30 teas are accompanied by twists on classic sandwiches, homemade scones with clotted cream, jam, and lemon curd, and the talented pastry team’s selection of pastries, each one a tempting work of art.
+A glass of Laurent-Perrier Champagne or Nyetimber sparkling wine can be added to make your experience extra special.

 Today, in addition to our renowned traditional Afternoon Tea and High Tea we also offer a Vegan Afternoon Tea and a Vegetarian Afternoon Tea.

-Afternoon Tea at The Savoy is an enduring custom that has been a feature of hotel since it opened in 1889.
-The restaurant terrace was a popular venue, as it combined The Savoy’s usual impeccable service with a panoramic view of the Thames.
+Previously an outdoor terrace, the restaurant was a popular venue as it combined The Savoy’s usual impeccable service with a panoramic view of the Thames.
 English weather being what it was, the terrace was soon glazed in and incorporated into the body of the main restaurant, where fashionable couples enjoyed mid-afternoon refreshments.